stepleton/NeoWidEx/MANUAL.md

 NeoWidEx reads a user-specified block from the hard drive using the ProFile `Read` command.
-The data read from the drive will be read to the disk data buffer, which can be examined with the utilities available in the BUFFER... submenu.
+The data read from the drive will be read to the disk data memory buffer, which can be examined with the utilities available in [the BUFFER... submenu](#buffer-submenu-options).

 This command will not work on a Widget that has failed its self tests.

 #### :star: GENERIC WRITE

-NeoWidEx uses the ProFile `Write` command to write the contents of the disk data buffer to a user-specified block on the hard drive.
+NeoWidEx uses the ProFile `Write` command to write the contents of the disk data memory buffer to a user-specified block on the hard drive.

 This command will not work on a Widget that has failed its self tests.